You are currently viewing Direct Taxes and Taxpayers

 a.
 Direct pain

-Taxpayers pay taxes directly to the government from their incomes, salaries, allowances etc. Though the taxes are desirable, most taxpayers are pained when paying direct taxes.
+Taxpayers pay taxes directly to the government from their incomes, salaries, allowances, etc. Though the taxes are desirable, most taxpayers are pained when paying direct taxes.
 The taxpayers deduct a certain percentage of their earnings and remit it to the government as a direct tax.

-The taxpayers are aware that they are making the tax payment, unlike indirect taxes such as consumption taxes (e.g. VAT), where most taxpayers are unaware that they are making any tax payments.
+The taxpayers know that they are making the tax payment, unlike indirect taxes such as consumption taxes (e.g. VAT), where most taxpayers are unaware that they are making any tax payments.
 The taxpayers are pained when making direct taxes; they would rather keep the money than give a share of it to the government.
 The taxpayers experience direct pain from paying direct taxes.
 This is a disadvantage to the taxpayer.

 b.
 Complex procedures